Which Brings Me to You: Plot

 Photographer Will and journalist Jane meet at a wedding in The Hamptons when his extreme tardiness catches her attention.
 He approaches her at the reception, they chat briefly on the nearby beach, and then Jane proposes they have sex in a closet.

 Just as they are about to have sex, Will decides he wants to talk first.
 Jane storms out and he follows, insisting she not drive drunk.
 Then Will tells her about his most embarrassing sexual encounter and about his first love, who he lost when he paid her a surprise visit and found her cheating on him.

 In a diner, Jane then tells her first heartbreak story.
 Bad boy Michael had attracted her when she was a Catholic school student, introducing her to graffiti and petty theft.
 One day when he was late picking her up, she went to his home and discovered his father had died.
 When Jane offered emotional support, Michael broke ties.

 Will next talks about Eve, whom he met as a senior when she visited his college campus.
 She convinced him to skip class, they had sex, then she lured him to her NYC apartment.
 Soon he was skipping classes and spending most of his time with Eve.
 One day, when Will warned he would not be able to visit for a month due to exams, she suggests he not bother.
 Eve declared that she was in love with him.
 He then did an Irish exit, something she had taught him.

 Jane, in turn, tells Will about Elton, a man who charmingly bought her a drink in a bar while she was underage.
 He had displayed a lot of eccentricities but she had not realized he was mentally ill until one evening when he shouted his feelings for her from the edge of a rooftop.
 Jane visited Elton in the institution where he was placed, but ended the relationship because of his instability.

 Both reveal that their parents are split.
 Jane admits she recently broke off an engagement with a lawyer and asks Will if he currently has any significant relationships.
-He assures her that although he has had flings in the past, he has been single a year.
+He assures her that although he has had flings in the past, he has been single for a year.